archlinux/aur/README.md

       DKMS modules fail to build you'll want to re-build your kernel package to update your kernel headers, modules should build successfully after.

+      See the included [patch-dkms-for-llvm-clang-support.patch](patch-dkms-for-llvm-clang-support.patch) if you'd like to add support for Clang to DKMS on your machine.

   - Building with `-O3` compiler optimization is supported, though the performance gain over `-O2 -march=native` or Clang ThinLTO is slim.